adamarla/find-political-donors/README.md

 The raw input is read in using a fixed size buffer and only the information required to calculate medians and produce the reports is kept in memory.

-Dependencies -

-  To Run
-  - Gradle 4.1
-  - Java 8 runtime
+Dependencies - They are all in the build file so should not have to worry about them.

   To Compile
   - Gradle 4.1 (earlier might also work, but I haven't tried)
   - Kotlin 1.1.50 (or later)
   - JDK 1.8

+  To Run
+  - Gradle 4.1
+  - Java 8 runtime

-Run Instructions -
+Run Instructions - The run.sh script includes a call to compile

   To Run -
-  The run script is configured to run from top-level project directory
+  The run script is configured to run from top-level project directory [PROJECT_ROOT]$ ./run.sh
-  [PROJECT_ROOT]$ ./run.sh

   To Test -